Candy9955/api-RatingReviews/README.md

 * Report Review: allow users to report a review if they find it inappropriate

 ### Technologies
-Javascript, Express, Express Router, Axios, PostgreSQL database,
+Javascript, Express, Express Router, Axios, PostgreSQL database

 ##### You can find Front End Website and all the APIs for the website here:
 https://github.com/SDC-WDC